josecoria21/CodeChallengeCVS/README.md

 - **Pagination**: Load more images as the user scrolls.
 - **Error Handling**: Improve error handling and display user-friendly messages.
 - **Caching**: Implement caching for offline support.
-- **Unit Tests**: Add more unit tests for ViewModel and repository.
 - **UI Enhancements**: Add animations and transitions for a better user experience.

 ---